Gregory Martin (scholar)

-In preparing the translation he was assisted by several of the other scholars then living in the English College, Douai, the most noteworthy of which were Thomas Worthington, Richard Bristowe, William Rainolds (Reynolds), and William Cardinal Allen, but Father Martin made the whole translation in the first instance and bore the brunt of the work throughout.
+In preparing the translation, he was assisted by several of the other scholars then living in the English College, Douai, the most noteworthy of which were Richard Bristow, William Rainolds (Reynolds), and Cardinal William Allen, who each served as revisers and likely as annotators, though Martin made the whole translation in the first instance and bore the brunt of the work throughout; Thomas Worthington, who was absent from Reims during much of Martin's initial translation period, later took up the task of editing, annotating, and publishing the Douai Old Testament.

 Life

 He was born in Maxfield, a parish of Guestling, near Winchelsea, in Sussex, an historic county of South East England, and entered as one of the original scholars of St John's College, Oxford, in 1557.
-Among those who also entered at the beginning was Edmund Campion, the Jesuit martyr; at this period of his life, he conformed to the Established Anglican Church, and was ordained as a deacon.
+Among those who also entered at the beginning was Edmund Campion, the Jesuit martyr; at this period of his life, he conformed to the established Anglican Church, and was ordained as a deacon.
 Campion was Martin's close friend throughout his Oxford days, and he remained a Catholic.

 When he found it necessary to quit the university, he was tutor in the family of the Duke of Norfolk, where he had among his pupils Philip, Earl of Arundel, also subsequently martyred.
 During his residence with the Duke, Martin wrote to Campion, warning him that he was being led away into danger by his ambition, and begging him to leave Oxford.
 It is said that it was in great measure due to this advice that Campion migrated to Dublin in 1570, and accepted a post in the university there.

 In the meantime, Gregory Martin left the house of the Duke of Norfolk, and crossing the seas, presented himself at Dr Allen's College at Douai as a candidate for the priesthood, in 1570.
 During his early days there, he wrote once more to Campion, and they met at Douai.
-Campion was now a professed Catholic, and he received minor orders and the subdiaconate, after which he proceeded to Rome and eventually entered the Society of Jesus.
+Campion was now a professed Catholic, and he received minor orders and the subdiaconate, after which he proceeded to Rome and eventually entered the Jesuits.

 Having finished his theology, Gregory Martin was ordained priest in March 1573.
-Three years later he went to Rome to assist Allen in the foundation of the English College there, known by the title of the "Venerabile."
-Martin remained two years, during which time he organised the course of studies at the new college; when he was recalled by Allen to Reims, where the college had moved from Douai in consequence of political troubles.
-Martin and Campion met for the last time, when the latter made a short stay at Reims in the summer of 1580, on his way to the English Mission.
+Three years later, he went to Rome to assist Allen in the foundation of the English College there, known by the title of the "Venerabile."
+Martin remained two years, during which time he organised the course of studies at the new college, when he was recalled by Allen to Reims, where the college had moved from Douai in consequence of political troubles.
+In a letter to Campion on 22 August 1578, Martin suggested uncertainty even of the new home for the college, explaining that "it is most uncertain whether we shall remain here in quiet and permanently" due to the suspicion of Englishmen amongst the French.
+Martin and Campion met for the last time in the summer of 1580, when the latter made a short stay at Reims on his way to the English Mission, and thus to his martyrdom.